0x7b1/logseq-plugin-automatic-url-title/README.md

 ![demo](demo.gif)

-To disable the favicon, override the `--favicon` variable.
+To disable the favicon, override the `--favicons` variable.

 ```css
 :root {